visgl/deck.gl/docs/api-reference/aggregation-layers/heatmap-layer.md

 When not specified, maximum weight (`maxWeight`) is auto calculated and domain will be set to [`maxWeight * threshold`, `maxWeight`].

-NOTES:
-- It is recommend to use default value for regular use cases.
-- On `Windows` browsers due to an ANGLE [issue](https://github.com/visgl/deck.gl/issues/3554), auto calculation of maximum weight doesn't work, hence on `Windows`, `colorDomain` should be used with a non zero maximum value.

 ##### `aggregation` (String, optional)

 * Default: `'SUM'`